FACULTY SENATE MISSISSIPPI UNIVERSITY FOR WOMEN (MUW)

 SECTION 1.
 FREQUENCY OF MEETINGS

-The Senate will meet at least once a month during the school year.
+The Senate will plan to meet at least once a month during the school year.
 The schedule of monthly meetings will be established at the beginning of each academic year.
 Special sessions may be called at the discretion of the President or at the request of the President of the University.
+Before a monthly meeting may be canceled, the President must send out a request to Senators for business.
+If no business is submitted within 10 days of the meeting, it may be canceled.

 SECTION 2.
 QUORUM AND VOTING RIGHTS

-A. For purposes of conducting business on which a vote is required, quorum is defined as 3/4 of the elected Senate membership.
+- For purposes of conducting business on which a vote is required, quorum is defined as 2/3 of the elected Senate membership, including at least one Senator from each College.

-C. A senator unable to attend a meeting may appoint a proxy from the College.
+- A senator unable to attend a meeting must attempt to locate a proxy from the College.
 The proxy will have voting rights.

 SECTION 3.
 REFERRAL OF BUSINESS